LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/MicrosoftBotFramework.md

 ### Transfer / Escalations

 Transfers and escalations are straightforward in both chat and messaging.

-At the beginning of a chat session or when a messaging bot logs in, all the list of enabled skills on the account are retrieved, keyed by name and stored.
+At the beginning of a chat session or when a messaging bot logs in, the whole list of enabled skills on the account is retrieved, keyed by name and stored.

 When a transfer is requested by the bot, the skill name is matched to one already on the account and the id is retrieved and escalated to.

 For **Microsoft Bot Framework**, the bot should provide the specific action in the **channelData** of the message activity.

 An additional text message can also be provided.

 ```json